Spikhalskiy/AIND-Planning/heuristic_analysis.md

 ## Uninformed approaches overview

 DF Graph Search and Greedy BF Graph Search are fast, but don't find optimal solution.
-Nodes expansions count are smaller in this cases, because they backtrack rarely.
+Nodes expansions count are smaller in this cases, because they never backtrack and stops on first found solution.

-BF and Uniform Cost are optimal, but with high time and expansions numbers, they backtrack often.
+BF, BF Tree, Recursive Best First and Uniform Cost are optimal.
+But with high time and expansions numbers, as they both often go back on planning tree and expand nodes in breadth to find optimal solution.
 BF stops immediately after solution finding, Uniform continues with last depth level, which leads to higher timing.
-BF Tree search doesn't care properly about repetitive states, as a result it's out of normal time on large problems.
+BF Tree search doesn't care properly about repetitive states, as a result it's out of normal time on the large problems.
 Same problem presented in Recursive Best First Search approach.

 In family of uninformed searches without heuristics BF is the best option because it finds optimal plan, stops right after finding, expand less nodes than other approaches with lesser timings.